EarthEdSTEM/earthed-iot-programs-tutorials/T_PIR_Sensor.md

 Test It!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro:bit and try it out.
 Observe what happens and adjust the values as needed.<br>
-How could you integrate the other sensors into your code to trigger the servo in a different way?<br><br>
+In what ways could a PIR (Passive Infrared motion) detector be used in real life?
+How could you simulate that use?<br><br>

 Congratulations!
 You have finished this tutorial.